 Safe Transportation Every Day

 Our buses traveled 138,515 miles last school year!
-Maple Valley Transportation runs 12 daily routes, covers over 134 square miles in district, transporting over 900 students twice a day, and we deliver those students to schools and to Lansing Community College.
-Additional transportation is provided for athletics that traveled 13,633 miles and other extra-curricular and school planned trips that went 4,141 miles.
+Maple Valley Transportation runs 12 daily routes, covers over 134 square miles, transporting over 900 students twice a day, and delivers students to schools and to Lansing Community College.
+Additional transportation is provided for athletics that traveled 13,633 miles and other extra-curricular and school-planned trips that went 4,141 miles.

 At Maple Valley Schools, we strive for excellence in Transportation services to give your students a safe ride daily wherever they are going.
 Our staff is required to have six hours of continuing education every other year, is randomly drug tested throughout the school year, and constantly sharing ideas regarding efficiency, discipline, bus maintenance, and most of all safety.

 School bus stops are established to promote safe and efficient routes.
 The first criteria used to determine a bus stop is Michigan school bus law.
 We cannot make illegal bus stops under any circumstances.
 Students may be required to go to a stop at a nearby location so parents should assess the path to the bus stop and even accompany their children to the stop if they are concerned with safety.

 Parents and students may call or stop by the Transportation Office if they have any questions or problems.
 Please refer to our student handbook for parental and student expectations regarding the privilege of transportation at Maple Valley Schools.